2013-2014 Dundee University: Masters of Architecture: Distinction (RIBA Part II)

 Neil Verow, Year 4 Leader, Architecture and Regeneration Masters Unit,Learning & Teaching Co-ordinator, Architecture

 Richard Hall, Partner J.B.
 Hall and Sons

-I am due to complete my Masters of Architecture at Dundee University in June this year.
-I am therefore seeking employment with an architectural practice.
+Having completed a Masters of Architecture at Dundee University in May this year I am now seeking employment with an architectural practice.
 I am looking for a challenging and creative environment within which I may further my experience and education.
-I am fully dedicated to architecture as a discipline.
+I am fully dedicated to architecture as a discipline; reflected by my achievement of both a 1st class honours degree and a distinction at masters' level winning a prize in each.
 I am hard working, both independently and in a team.
 I am a problem solver by nature, I believe in working towards the resolution of any issue and asking for help when needed.

 After third year I spent six months in Amsterdam and six in Paris.
 In Amsterdam I worked for Marlies Rohmer where very high standards dramatically advanced my drafting skills and taught me strict methodical working practices.
 In Paris I worked for Jorge Ayala at [AY]Architecture, a small and personal office and in a very collaborative environment.
 Paris was particularly challenging, collaborating on an eclectic range of projects including the materials and formal research that lead to an exhibition in the FRAC (Orleans).
 The atmosphere of design led research, critical assessment and evaluation has had a great influence on my subsequent studies.

 In my later years of study I have grown to better understand the relationship between research and design.
 In my fourth year, research into structural tessellation drove the design of a Mosque for Aberdeen.
 This was a systematic investigation into structural types that would reference the Eastern heritage within a contemporary Scottish context.
 For this I was awarded the prize for Student of Outstanding Ability.